-So I asked the Lord that question and he immediately showed me the verses below as well as a few more verses that have made me realize that while those in powerful positions think they can get away with anything, they really can't.
+So I asked the Lord that question, and he immediately showed me the verses below and a few more verses that have made me realize that while those in powerful positions think they can get away with anything, they really can't.
 Ultimately, they all will answer to God one day.

 ‘For wicked men are found among My people,

 I could write story after story about the levels of government corruption that take place all over the world today.
-Those in positions of power, who have the ability to do right by the people they govern, have continually abused that power.
-They have no fear of God, and like the verses above suggest, "they excel in deeds of wickedness".
+Those in positions of power, who can do right by the people they govern, have continually abused that power.
+They have no fear of God, and like the verses above suggest, "they excel in deeds of wickedness."

-As the days draw closer for Jesus return, those who currently hold positions of leadership in government will have much to answer for.
+As the days draw closer for Jesus' return, those who currently hold government leadership positions will have much to answer for.
 They may not realize it yet, but their time is coming.
-God affirms this in Psalm 37 and He reminds us not to fret about wicked people.
-Jesus encouraged us to pray for them and so we should, since it is very clear that the Lord will punish them.
+God affirms this in Psalm 37, and He reminds us not to fret about wicked people.
+Jesus encouraged us to pray for them, so we should since it is evident that the Lord will punish them.

 The wicked plots against the righteous